whiteSHADOW1234/FinalProject/README.md

 + Nice looking background (Main Scene)
 + Game Start Button (with a spinning animation)
 + Setting Button (with a spinning animation)
-+ Developer Inf Button (with a spinning animation)
++ Developer Info Button (with a spinning animation)
 + Enable to play the music while playing this game